nikitbisht/Cat-Dog-Classifier/README.md

 ## 🚀 Features

 - **Image Upload Mode**: Upload an image to classify it as a cat or a dog.
-- **Real-Time Camera Mode**: Use your webcam to classify live images of cats and dogs.
-- **Deep Learning Model**: Built with TensorFlow using transfer learning for high accuracy.
+- **Deep Learning Model**: Built from scratch using TensorFlow with an accuracy of 90%.
 - **Streamlit Interface**: Simple and easy-to-use interface.

 ---